 Lease Accounting.
 In February 2016, the FASB issued authoritative guidance which changes financial reporting as it relates to leasing transactions.
 Under the new guidance, lessees will be required to recognize a lease liability, measured on a discounted basis; and a right-of-use asset, for the lease term.
 The new guidance is effective for annual and interim periods beginning after December 15, 2018.
 Early application is permitted for all entities upon issuance.
-Lessees and lessors must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-While the impact of the adoption of this guidance will include the recognition of right-of-use assets and lease liabilities on the Company's statement of financial position, the Company is in the process of evaluating the impact of adoption of this guidance on its systems, processes, and controls.
+Lessees and lessors may elect to apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements; or they may elect to apply the provisions of the guidance, using a prospective approach, beginning at the adoption date and recognize a cumulative effect adjustment to opening retained earnings in the period of adoption.
+The new standard will be effective for the Company beginning January 1, 2019, and the Company intends to implement the new standard using a prospective approach.
+Upon adoption, the Company expects to elect the package of practical expedients available under the new standard, which allows the Company to forgo a reassessment of (1) whether any expired or existing contracts are or contain leases, (2) the lease classification for any expired or existing leases, and (3) the initial direct costs for any existing leases.
+The Company expects that the impact of the adoption of the guidance will be material to its consolidated statement of financial position, and will require certain changes to its systems and processes.

 Simplifying the Test for Goodwill Impairment.
 In January 2017, the FASB issued authoritative guidance to simplify the goodwill impairment testing process.
 The new standard eliminates Step 2 of the goodwill impairment test.
 If a company determines in Step 1 of the goodwill impairment test that the carrying value of goodwill is greater than the fair value, an impairment in that amount should be recorded to the income statement, rather than proceeding to Step 2.
-The new guidance is effective for the Company beginning after December 31, 2019, although early adoption is permitted.
+The new guidance is effective for the Company for fiscal years beginning after December 15, 2019, although early adoption is permitted.
 The Company believes the adoption of this guidance will not have a material impact on its financial statements.